-After 4 days, an alkaline dietary pattern makes athletes sprint 2.3 percent faster.
-An alkaline diet may be an alternative for supplementation with sodium bicarbonate.
+After just 4 days, an alkaline diet makes athletes sprint up to 2.3 percent faster.
+An alkaline diet may be an alternative for supplementation with the horrid tasting sodium bicarbonate.

-For athletes, supplementation with sodium bicarbonate is an effective way to perform better during high-intensity exercise bouts.
-But sodium bicarbonate supplementation is not without gastrointestinal side effects, and frequent use may not be healthy.
-German sports scientists, associated with Ruhr-University Bochum, found an alternative.
-If athletes follow an alkaline diet for four days, they experience the same improvement of athletic performance as after supplementation with bicarbonate.
+For long sprint athletes, supplementation with sodium bicarbonate is an effective way to perform better during high-intensity exercise bouts such as during the 400m.
+But sodium bicarbonate supplementation is full of those nasty gastrointestinal side effects, and frequent use may not be healthy.
+German sports scientists, associated with Ruhr-University Bochum, however have found an alternative.
+If athletes follow an a simple alkaline diet for four days prior to competitions, they experience up to the same improvement of athletic performance as after supplementation with bicarbonate.

-No, the alkaline diet is not nonsense.
-There is a simple formula which allows you to calculate the potential renal acid load [PRAL] of foods.
+No, the alkaline diet is not nonsense as can be proved.
+There is a very simple formula which when used allows you to calculate the potential renal acid load [PRAL] of foods.

-Meat, eggs, cheese and cereals have a high PRAL, potatoes, vegetables and fruit have a low PRAL.
+Meat, eggs, most cheese and almost all cereals have a high PRAL, potatoes, vegetables and fruit have as expected a low PRAL.
 An alkaline diet contains many foods with a low PRAL, and few foods with a high PRAL.

-The researchers experimented with 16 young and volunteers with an active lifestyle.
-The researchers had the participants run a 400 meter sprint on 3 different occasions.
+The sport science researchers experimented with 16 young athletes and volunteers with an active lifestyle.
+The researchers had the participants attempt to run a 400 meter sprint on 3 different occasions.

-During the 4 days that preceded one occasion the athletes had eaten as they were used to [UNMOD].
-Another time the subjects sprinted after having followed an acidifying diet for 4 days [ACID], and yet another time the sprint was preceded by a 4-day alkaline diet [BASE].
+During the 4 days that preceded one of those occasion the athletes had eaten as they would at all other times to [UNMOD].
+Another time the subjects sprinted after having followed an acidifying (to induce a negative repose) diet for 4 days [ACID], and yet another time the 400m sprint was preceded by a 4-day alkaline diet [BASE].

-If they had followed an alkaline diet, there was more lactic acid [La] in their blood just after the subjects had covered the 400 meters than if those subjects had followed an acid diet.
+Those that had followed an alkaline diet, there was a higher level of lactic acid [La] in their blood just after the subjects had covered the 400 meters than if those subjects had followed an acid diet.

-After 4 days of alkaline diet, the pH value of the blood after 400 meters just higher than after a 4-day acid diet.
-The higher the pH value of the blood, the lower the acidification.
-This implies that by using an alkaline diet, muscles can sustain high-intensity efforts a little longer.
+After the 4 days of alkaline diet, the pH value of the participants blood after 400 meters just higher than after a 4-day acid diet.
+The higher the pH value of the athletes blood, the lower the acidification.
+This indicated that by using a simple alkaline diet, muscles can sustain high-intensity efforts a little longer.

-Compared with the acidifying diet, the alkaline diet made the participants 2.3 percent faster.
+Compared with the negative acidifying diet, the alkaline diet made the participants a staggering 2.3 percent faster.
 That amounts to one and a half seconds.

-“The present study was the first to examine the effects of a short-term alkalizing or acidizing diet on 400-m sprint performance in moderately trained participants”, write the Germans.
-“Our data suggest that it is possible to improve 400-m performance by consuming alkalizing (low-PRAL) natural foods and beverages, without the ingestion of dietary supplements like NaHCO3 or sodium citrate.”
+“This current and present study was the first to examine the effects of a short-term induced alkalising or acidifying diet on 400-m sprint performance in moderately trained participants”, write the Germans.
+“Our results suggest that it is possible to improve 400-m performance by consuming alkalising (low-PRAL) natural diet foods and beverages, without the ingestion of dietary supplements like NaHCO3 or sodium citrate.”

-“Additionally, we found higher blood lactate but unchanged blood pH values for the alkalizing trial compared with the acidizing trial.
-Thus, an alkalizing diet may be an easy and natural way to enhance the tolerance towards exercise-induced alkalosis for athletes without the necessity of taking artificial dietary supplements.”
+“Additionally, we found higher results showing blood lactate but unchanged blood pH values for the alkalising trial compared with the acidifying trial.
+Thus, an alkalising diet is a very easy and natural way to enhance the tolerance towards exercise-induced alkalysis for athletes without the necessity of taking artificial dietary supplements.”